 Each child should always feel valued and happy as they go about their activities.

 Time is taken to listen to the children in groups and on a one to one basis.
 The children are encouraged to develop listening skills.

-Each adult working with the children is caring, good humored, and patient in her approach.
-Our commitment to the Montessori philosophy and to the foundation stage curriculum ensures high-quality provision for the children.
+Each adult working with the children is caring, good humoured, and patient in her approach.
+Our commitment to the Montessori philosophy and to the foundation stage curriculum ensures high quality provision for the children.
 Learning is grouped into 7 areas:

 This nursery aims to continually update and improve all aspects.
 Suggestions and comments from parents are always welcome.